Ecological Site Descriptions: An Interdisciplinary and Interagency Effort - Webinar 7

 Technical Training Individual Development Plan (IDP) Tool: staff/user training

-User (NRCS/SWCD/TSA staff) training: All NRCS, TSA, and SWCD staff with an existing eLINK account can create and update their own training needs, enter or modify their training history and non-JAA/other credentials, and view existing JAA credentials.
+User Training (NRCS/SWCD/TSA staff): All NRCS, TSA, and SWCD staff with an existing eLINK account can create and update their own training needs, enter or modify their training history and non-JAA/other credentials, and view existing JAA credentials.
 Information about technical training (needs or courses taken) can be updated at any time, either throughout the year as JAA or other certifications are obtained or once each year in preparation for the posted reporting deadline, typically each fall.

 Technical Training Individual Development Plan (IDP) Tool: manager training

-Manager-specific training: All eLINK users with a “Manager” role within an NRCS, SWCD, TSA can view and edit training needs and training history on behalf of their organization’s staff.
+Manager Training: All eLINK users with a “Manager” role within an NRCS, SWCD, TSA can view and edit training needs and training history on behalf of their organization’s staff.
 Additionally, they have the ability to access the “Organizational Priorities” component, which is only available to staff with a “Manager role”.
 This component allows this user type to enter their organization’s priority resource needs, and the priority practices used to address those needs.